 The Center for Impact Finance Is Working to Maximize Benefits to Communities

 By activating and supporting the strong existing community development networks, we hope to achieve rapid, impactful, and equitable implementation of key climate programs.
 There is a wealth of existing resources and successful models to inspire you and lead the way.
 Below, we have provided links to a few.
 We will continue to update this webpage with new information and resources—so check back regularly and follow us on LinkedIn for updates.

 Our Goal: to ensure that all communities—especially communities of color, Native Nations, and those that are economically disadvantaged—build resilience and fully realize the benefits of the clean energy revolution.

 General Resources for Greening Community Development Finance:

-- Center for Impact Finance's "Equity-Centered Approach to Greenhouse Gas Reduction for Low-Income and Disadvantaged Communities," including information about the Inflation Reduction Act and Greenhouse Gas Reduction Fund
+- Center for Impact Finance's An Equity-Centered, Collaborative Approach to Greenhouse Gas Reduction for Low-Income and Disadvantaged Communities, including information about the Inflation Reduction Act and Greenhouse Gas Reduction Fund

 - Summary of the 2022 Financial Innovations Roundtable, "Advancing Clean Energy," held June 16-17, 2022 in partnership with the Federal Reserve Bank of New York